sungilkim94/Kim-PE-Data/README.md

 hca_flag - numeric, this is an indicator that = 1 when included in HCA PE deal, = 0 when not

+## Updated Figures, Tables, and Abstract

+We have provided an updated version of the figures, tables, and abstract from our paper: **Kim, S., et al. (2026).** *A Practitioner’s Guide to Using Data on Private Equity Hospital Acquisitions*.
+Health Affairs Scholar.
+[Paper Link](https://academic.oup.com/healthaffairsscholar/advance-article/doi/10.1093/haschl/qxag071/8626085)

+This updated version uses the most recent version of the PE deal dataset available here.
+All updates to this dataset are tracked below.

 ## Workflow

 Consistent with the paper, this repository documents the fuzzy match thresholds,